howardwang0620/excel-pyqt5/README.md

         * If error occurs with FileNotFound - missing api-ms-win-crt-*:
             1. Check if the directory exists by going to:`C:\Program Files (x86)\Windows Kits\10\Redist\ucrt\DLLs\x64`
                 - If you don't have it, download it [here](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/)
-            2. Add to PATH environment variable:
+            2. Add directory to PATH environment variable:
                 * `This PC->Properties->Advanced System Settings`
                 * Under System Variables, **select Path and Edit**.
 Add a new path by **selecting New**, then paste in location of 64-bit DLL (the directory above) and **apply changes**
-            3. Restart your computer
+            3. Restart your computer and run `fbs freeze` again

 * #### Create Distributable Installer :